serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

   }
 }
 ```
-If you don't believe me, try out that query in the finished product here: https://flickr.saeris.io/graphiql
+Try it out yourself here: https://flickr.saeris.io/graphiql

 Not only did I grab all the data I needed to build out the UI in one request, I also got only the specific fields I asked for in exactly the same shape I requested it in.
 AND I was able to apply some powerful filtering techniques to boot.

 Suck it, REST!

-I won't go into detail about what [GraphQL](http://graphql.org/) is; there have been numerous [talks](https://www.youtube.com/watch?v=wPPFhcqGcvk), [blog posts](https://medium.freecodecamp.org/so-whats-this-graphql-thing-i-keep-hearing-about-baf4d36c20cf), and [tutorials](https://www.howtographql.com/) in the past year already.

-But I do want to address one key point of confusion: GraphQL is not concerned with sourcing your data.
-It's not an ORM.
-It's not a query language for a database.
-It's merely a transport layer that sits in your server behind a single endpoint and takes requests from your clients.
-You supply GraphQL with a Schema describing the types of data your API can return, and it's through resolver functions that the data is actually retrieved.

-You can use resolvers to interface with an ORM library, send queries to your database, or even make HTTP requests to other REST APIs.
-This solution will use the latter.

-## Building the server
+## Building the GraphQL server

-Okay!
-So what do we need to build out this server?
-Let's break it down into a few parts:
+We'll need:

 - An endpoint request handler.
-In this case, I'll be using the [Hapi Node.js server framework](https://hapijs.com/) along with the [Apollo-Server-Hapi plugin](https://github.com/apollographql/apollo-server#hapi).
+I'll be using the [Hapi Node.js server framework](https://hapijs.com/) with [Apollo-Server-Hapi plugin](https://github.com/apollographql/apollo-server#hapi).
-- A GraphQL Schema consisting of queries mapped to Type definitions describing our different data structures.
-I'll use the [graphql.js reference implementation](https://github.com/graphql/graphql-js) to build these out in JavaScript.
-(You can optionally write your Schema in raw GraphQL and use [graphql-tools](https://github.com/apollographql/graphql-tools) instead, but I won't cover how to do that here.)
+- A GraphQL Schema of queries mapped to Type definitions that describe our different data structures.
+I'm using the [graphql.js reference implementation](https://github.com/graphql/graphql-js) to build these out in JavaScript.
-- A REST request handler abstraction and method handler functions to programmatically build the requests.
+- A REST request handler abstraction and method handler functions to programmatically build requests.
-- Resolver functions which I will use to transform the results from the method handlers into the shape I need it in for the Type system.
+- Resolver functions.
+I'll need to transform the results from the method handlers into the required Type system shape.

-### Creating a GraphQL endpoint
+## Creating a GraphQL endpoint

-First thing on our list is setting up a request handler.
+### Request Handler

-While Apollo has a [solution specifically for AWS Lambda](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-lambda), we're going to take a slightly more complicated approach and use Hapi.js instead.
-Reason being, it'll let us to do custom logging, monitoring and caching (should we ever need to implement those).
+Apollo does have a [solution specifically for AWS Lambda](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-lambda).
+But we'll be using Hapi.js instead for its custom logging, monitoring and caching.

 **note:** the setup outlined below was derived from [this article](http://www.carbonatethis.com/hosting-a-serverless-hapi-js-api-with-aws-lambda/).